 The World said your preachers are all too old and plain.
 They frighten my children with dreadful takes that I do not like to hear.
 They speak of judgments, fire, pain, and the doom of the darkest night.
 They warn of a place that should not be thus spoken to ears polite!
 I will send you some of a better stamp, more brilliant and fast, who will show men how they may live as they please and go to heaven at last.
 So she called for pleasing, deemed gifted, and great, and learned; and the plain old men who had perched the cross were out of their pulpits turned.

-Our Christian heritage is threatened by those who attempt to wipe out previous planted seeds of righteousness; but now are being undermined by a new generation who no longer adhere to the strict guidelines established in the instructive Word of God.
-There is now a condoning of ungodly lifestyles rather than exposing and rejecting them!
+Our Christian heritage is threatened by those who attempt to wipe out previous planted seeds of righteousness; now being undermined by a generation who no longer adhere to the strict guidelines established in the instructive Word of God.
+There is a condoning of ungodly lifestyles rather than exposing and rejecting them!

 Our Christian heritage is threatened when God's Word is ignored in regards to who one associates with.
 The Apostle Paul wrote: Be not unequally yoked together with unbelievers: for what fellowship (in common) has righteousness with unrighteousness?
 And what communion has light (righteousness) with darkness (sinfulness) (2 Corinthians 6:14)?

 The church in many instances is rubbing elbows with a worldly (ungodly) environment that is becoming more acceptable.
-There are those who attend church regularly while (often times unknowingly) indulging in sin with no remorse or conviction.
-It is another instance where our Christian heritage is threatened when sin is not longer preached against as it once was!
+There are those who attend church regularly while (often times unknowingly) indulge in sin with no remorse or conviction.
+It is another instance where our Christian heritage is threatened when sin is not longer preached against!

 Those words are clear; yet our Christian heritage is threatened by those who fail to receive the entirety of God's Word, while professing to be Christians and leading others astray.
 We are seeing an acceptance, rather than rejection of ungodliness, which can only lead to the judgmental side of God being unleashed; if repentance does not come to the forefront.

 The solution to this downward trend; whether a nation or an individual, in revealed in God's Word: If my people, which are called by my name, shall humble themselves, and pray, and turn from their wicked ways; then will I hear from heaven, and will forgive their sin, and will heal their land (2 Corinthians 7:14).
-While this promise was originally given to King Solomon regarding the people of Israel, it is applicable to all who will call on the Lord in repentance and faith!
+It was noted that while this promise was originally given to King Solomon regarding the people of Israel, it is applicable to all who will call on the Lord in repentance and faith!

-A Christian heritage is threatened as noted in the following words: We have been the recipients of the choicest bounties of heaven; we have been preserved these many years in peace and prosperity; we have grown in numbers, wealth, and power but we have forgotten God.
+A Christian heritage is threatened, noted in the following words: We have been the recipients of the choicest bounties of heaven; we have been preserved these many years in peace and prosperity; we have grown in numbers, wealth, and power but we have forgotten God.